graphql/graphql-spec/spec/Section 3 -- Type System.md

 provide the `@deprecated` directive if representing deprecated portions of the schema.

+When representing a GraphQL schema using the type system definition language, all built‐in directives must be omitted for brevity.

 **Custom Directives**

 GraphQL services and client tooling may provide additional directives beyond